FLIP IT | Ask Rachel

-What if the behavior is caused NOT by the feelings, but by the desire to gain attention?
-How do you begin FLIP it in this case?
+What if the behavior is caused NOT by the feeling(s), but by the desire to gain attention?
+How do you begin FLIP IT in this case?

-Feelings: “I see that you are pushing things over and looking at me to see if I’m watching.
+FEELING – “I see that you are pushing things over and looking at me to see if I’m watching.
 You must really want my attention.”

-Limit: “We get attention by using our words.”
+LIMIT – “We get attention by using our words.”

 What do you do with a child that does not seem to care about the pain she has inflicted on teachers or other children?

-I know you say, “go back to feelings” if a FLIP starts to FLOP, but every time I go through the steps and get back to inquiries, everything explodes!
+[question continued]…I know you say to “go back to Feelings” if a FLIP starts to FLOP, but every time I go through the steps and get back to Inquiries, everything explodes!
 This little girl has a lot of troubles at home and “melts down” all day, every day.
 My FLIPs go like this:

-L – “We use an inside voice to talk about feelings”
+L – “We use an inside voice to talk about feelings.”

 I – “Do you want to go play at the water table instead?”
-This is where she usually responds and says, “NO I hate you!”
-Any insights would be welcome!
+This is where she usually responds and says, “No!
+I hate you!”
+Any insights would be welcome.

-Going back to the feelings step is always a good option when FLIPs start to FLOP, but I think we may be able to tweak your inquiries step so it is more successful.
-When we ask children to problem-solve, we should start the inquiries with open-ended questions.
+Going back to the Feelings step is always a good option when FLIPs start to FLOP, but I think we may be able to tweak your Inquiries step so it is more successful.
+When we ask children to problem-solve, we should start the Inquiries with open-ended questions.
 Open-ended questions cannot be answered with a “yes” or “no” response.
-Your example was more of a leading question and resulted in a “NO” response.
+Your example was more of a leading question and resulted in a “no” response.
 We can also run into trouble when we ask questions focused more on redirection than helping the child think about her feelings.

-If the feelings are really intense, the inquiry may be more focused on coping with feelings, rather than resolving a situation (e.g., “What can you do with that mad?”)
+If the feelings are really intense, the inquiry may be more focused on coping with feelings, rather than resolving a situation (e.g., “What can you do with that mad?”).
 Sometimes addressing feelings in Step 1 is enough and the inquiry will relate more toward changing the situation (e.g., “What can you do if you want more?”).
 The child will likely let you know if they need more focus on their feelings or quick help thinking through a problem.

 F – “I hear you yelling and crying.
-You must be feeling so frustrated”
+You must be feeling so frustrated!”

-L – “We use an inside voice to talk about feelings”
+L – “We use an inside voice to talk about feelings.”